 I have lived in Kazakhstan and I found it astonishing how few Kazakhs took advantage of the easy-to-access nature in and around Almaty.

 Norwegians are the complete opposite.
 You can always find them hiking, active, and playing around in the forests.
 It was one of my favorite things about living there.

-The Norwegian lifestyle can be a bit too relaxed for me at times… but then I realized I lived on the most picturesque place on the planet and I was bored no more.
+The Norwegian lifestyle can be a bit too relaxed for me at times… but then I realized I lived in the most picturesque place on the planet and I was bored no more.

 Norwegians are Blog-Obsessed

 This is a phenomenon that I never understood.
-I always thought Americans were bad with being obsessed with the daily lives of others and then I moved to Norway.
+I always thought Americans were bad for being obsessed with the daily lives of others and then I moved to Norway.